Hesperia, Michigan

 Hesperia is a village in Newaygo and Oceana Counties in the U.S. state of Michigan; it is also the only village in Newaygo County.
 About half of the village lies in Newfield Township in Oceana County and half in Denver Township in Newaygo County.
-The population was determined to be 954 in both the 2000 and the 2010 Census.
+The population was determined to be 954 in both the 2000 and 2010 Census, rising to 967 in the 2020 census.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.86 sqmi, of which 0.79 sqmi is land and 0.07 sqmi is water.